 In an editor, open the Service Virtualization Server configuration file ([INSTALLLOCATION]\Server\bin\HP.SV.StandaloneServer.exe.config) file.

 Note: The following table provides details for both basic and LDAP authentication (marked accordingly).

 LDAP authentication: Ldap

 Note: If you specify Ldap, you must configure the

-ldapMembershipProviderConfigurationelement, as described in Authenticate the SV Server.
+ldapMembershipProviderConfigurationelement, as described in LDAP authentication.
 This enables you to use LDAP authentication instead of basic authentication.